 - Will the system be able to support your company as it scales?

-Consider whether or not your team needs a piece of hardware at their desks or if they are going to need a phone solution that supports mobility.
-The system should provide better access to the information you need and the ability to call, SMS, or instant message colleagues to get answers quickly.
+Consider whether every member of your team really needs a piece of hardware at their desk or if they'd benefit from a solution that supports mobility, and the ability to call, SMS, or instant message colleagues from anywhere, on any device.
+Ask yourself:

 - How do people access the system?
 Will it be on their computer, on mobile, or do they need a physical phone at their desk?